exercism/v3/languages/python/reference/README.md

 ### [Comprehension Syntax][comprehension-syntax]

 - knowing that this is equivalent to a `for loop` - putting the row or column creation code _inside_ the list literal instead of using loop + append.
+- the use of list comprehension concept can be useful in this exercise

 ### [Instance Properties][instance-properties]